luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 They're not broken - just **differently calibrated**.

 ## 🔄 The Tragic Comedy of Neurodivergence
-What makes this so funny - and painfully relatable - is that it could *easily happen to any of us*:
+What makes this story so funny - and painfully relatable - is that it could *easily happen to any of us*:
 - 😇 Neither person is "wrong" - both are **operating in good faith**
 - 📉 Facebook Marketplace, like many platforms, **assumes neurotypical behavior**: vague time, soft expectations, polite emotional distance
 - 🎭 Instead, we get a chaotic duet of **raw emotion vs. rigid planning**

+## 👊 The Platform Becomes the Punchline

+To add the meta-ironic cherry on top, the official Facebook account commented on Lou’s [Instagram post](https://www.instagram.com/p/DIUhTSZKNPr/) of the video:

+> “Gives standing ovation”

+This moment is telling and poetic, the system that failed to support two neurodivergent users applauds the story of its own failure - not by improving, but by engaging performatively.

+It’s like the software clapping for the bug report that became a viral TED Talk.

-## 🧩 Final Thought: Not a Crazy Story - A Neurodivergent Parable
+## 🧩 Final Thoughts: A Neurodivergent Parable
-Through a neurodiversity-affirming lens, this isn't just a quirky story.
-It's a **parable for digital miscommunication**:
+Through a neurodiversity-affirming lens, this story is more than just a quirky comedy.
+It's a parable of miscommunication where both Lou and Eileen strive to be understood in their own way.

 > "Two people, each navigating the world with a unique operating system, collide in a system that offers no tech support."

-Lou turns this into a musical not just to entertain but to **survive the discomfort** of unresolved social chaos.
-Eileen fights to get the bed not just as furniture but as **validation**.
+This underscores the deep human need for recognition and validation.
+Lou's public performance can be seen as a defence mechanism, a way to regain control over a bewildering experience.
+At the same time, Eileen's abrupt block reflects a protective withdrawal in response to perceived betrayal.

+In the end, what might seem like a comedic sketch is a deeply human drama about the struggle for connection in a world that often fails to understand or support neurodivergent modes of being.

 It's hilarious.
-It isn't very clear.
+It isn't always clear.
 It's a little tragic.

-But above all
+But above all - **it's deeply human**.

-**It's deeply human.**
+---

+*Have you ever experienced a similar communication breakdown?
+Perhaps viewing it through a neurodiversity lens could change how you interpret such interactions.*